jes/scamp-cpu/ISA.md

  * RT         - reset T-state (basically, finish this instruction)
  * P+         - increment PC (called PA in Verilog where P+ isn't allowed)
  * ALU flags  - naturally 6; we might want to add a 7th to gain more functions, but in any case we should be encode these into fewer bits
- * IO enable  - speak to IO instead of RAM - only applicable with RI or RO?

 So currently I think the microcode will require: